unoti/kitchen-exp1/README.md

   - All authoritative game state lives on the **backend**, managed by a reducer.
   - Clients receive state updates via WebSocket and render accordingly.
   - Clients send player actions (like movement or inventory transfers) to the server.
-- **Rooms:**
-  - A simple lobby/landing page shows all active rooms.
-  - If no room exists, a new one is created.
-  - Players can join any room with available space.
-  - Room timeout and cleanup logic is out of scope for the prototype.

 ---